jindrichbartek/azimuth/README.md

 This is the tracking repository for the various Meteorite packages that make up Azimuth.
 If you'd just like to get running with Azimuth, visit the [home page](http://azimuthc.ms/) for simple instructions.

-If you'd like to run Azimuth from git, clone this repository (make sure to clone using `git clone --recursive https://github.com/mcrider/azimuth.git` or otherwise initialize the submodules in `/packages`) and keep on reading...
+If you'd like to run Azimuth *** version 0.2.0 (for meteor v0.7.2 or older) *** from git, clone this repository (make sure to clone using `git clone --recursive https://github.com/jindrichbartek/azimuth.git` or otherwise initialize the submodules in `/packages`) and keep on reading...

 ***Note: Azimuth is currently in early alpha; I'm still working out code design and many features are not yet implemented.***